itjedi42/emby-server-tools/README.md

 Installs and Updates Emby Server on Windows with IIS Reverse Proxy and SSL Certificate via Certify the Web.

+What it does:
+- Checks if installation path exists, if not, creates it.
+- Checks if 7-Zip is installed (needed to extract .7z archives of Emby Server), if its not present, it will get the latest version and install it.
+- Checks for NSSM in installation path, if not found, fetches it and gets it where it needs to be.
+- Checks if Visual C++ 2015-2022 Redistributable Runtime is installed, if not it gets latest version and installs it.
+- Checks if IIS is installed, if not, installs it and relevant features.
+- Checks if IIS Rewrite2 Module is installed, if not, it downloads and installs it.
+- Checks if IIS AAR3.0 Module is installed, if not, it downloads and installs it.
+- Checks if Certify The Web client is installed, if not it downloads and installs it.
+- Downloads latest .7z x64 version of Emby Server (will download latest beta if `-beta` is specified) and extracts it.
+- Creates a local user to use as a service account to run Emby Server.
+- Configures Emby Server to run as a service via NSSM.
+- Configures Windows Firewall rule to allow TCP port `80` and `443` in and UDP `443` in (For TLS1.3/QUIC support).
+- Stops the default IIS website.
+- Creates a new `Emby Server Reverese Proxy` site.
+- Configures IIS WebServer farm in AAR3.0.
+- Configures IIS server variables.
+- Disables IIS caching (causes weirdness with streaming).
+- Configures IIS request filtering.
+- Configures IIS headers.
+- Configures rewrite/reverse proxy rules.
+- Configures Certify the Web client to create and maintain SSL certificate.
+- Disables OCSP stapling.
+- Disables legacy TLS.
+- Configures QUICK protocol and TLS 1.3 (if Windows Server 2022 or newer).
+- Starts Emby Server as a Service.
+- Launches Emby Server WebUI in the default system browser.
+- Outputs credentials of created service account.

+The script can also be used to update Emby Server when new versions are available.

   <br>

 ### Parameters (Install)